 Let’s end with a bit of good news.
-There is a provision in the tax code that, if your practice has less than $1 million in gross revenues, you can claim a tax credit of half the cost of removing any accessibility barriers.
+There is a provision in the tax code that, if your practice has fewer than 30 employees, you can claim a tax credit of half the cost of removing any accessibility barriers.
 That could make the modest cost even more modest.

 Interested?
 Give us a call.